 Only in 2019 will Congress have its next opportunity to vote on a bill to legalise or decriminalise elective abortion.
 If a bill enters the Senate, it will be subject to the will of the same group of people who on Wednesday rejected it, since most senators' mandates end between 2019 and 2023.

-Next year, it is estimated that there will be 350,000 deaths in Argentina resulting from clandestine abortions.
+Next year, it is estimated that there will be a further 350,000 clandestine abortions in Argentina.
 Despite the will of people on the streets, there is a long way to go before this reality changes.